groundlight/edge-endpoint/CONFIGURING-DETECTORS.md

 * Automatically create an inference pod for the detector every time the edge endpoint starts up, ensuring it's ready to serve requests without having to first submit a query to it
 * Configure the detector to always return the edge model's answer, regardless of the confidence
 * Configure the detector to never escalate queries to the cloud
-* Specify a maximum frequency for cloud escalations
+* Specify a maximum frequency for cloud escalations from the detector

 ## How do I configure a detector?